 Please continue reading this month’s newsletter by browsing the table of contents to read in-depth descriptions of all the content and features which have been released this month.

 HeinOnline has supported both HTTP and HTTPS protocols for many years.
-Effective June 19th, 2018, HeinOnline phased out the HTTP protocol and is automatically redirecting all visitors to the secured (HTTPS) version of our site: //heinonline.org/HOL/Welcome.
+Effective June 19th, 2018, HeinOnline phased out the HTTP protocol and is automatically redirecting all visitors to the secured (HTTPS) version of our site: https://heinonline.org/HOL/Welcome.

 HeinOnline Marketing Department